jgm/pandoc-citeproc/README.md

     }

-The metadata must contain either `references` or `bibliography` or both as a source of references.  `csl` and `csl-abbrevs` are optional.
+The metadata must contain either `references` or `bibliography` or both as a source of references.  `csl` and `citation-abbreviations` are optional.
 If `csl` is not provided, `chicago-author-date.csl` will be used by default.

 `biblio2yaml`
 -------------